Continuing Education Activity

 Beta-blockers, as a class of drugs, are primarily used to treat cardiovascular diseases and other conditions.[1]

 Beta-blockers are indicated and have FDA approval for the treatment of tachycardia, hypertension, myocardial infarction, congestive heart failure, cardiac arrhythmias, coronary artery disease, hyperthyroidism, essential tremor, aortic dissection, portal hypertension, glaucoma, migraine prophylaxis, and other conditions.
 They are also used to treat less common conditions such as long QT syndrome and hypertrophic obstructive cardiomyopathy.
-Beta-blockers are available for administration in three main forms: oral, intravenous, and ophthalmic, and the route of administration often depends on the acuity of the illness (parenteral use in arrhythmias), disease type (topical use in glaucoma) and chronicity of the disease.
+Beta-blockers are available for administration in three primary forms: oral, intravenous, and ophthalmic, and the route of administration often depends on the acuity of the illness (parenteral use in arrhythmias), disease type (topical use in glaucoma) and chronicity of the disease.

 Congestive heart failure patients are treated with beta-blockers if they are in a compensated state.
 Specifically, the beta-blockers bisoprolol, carvedilol, and metoprolol succinate are the agents chosen.
+Metoprolol tartrate is not indicated for heart failure and is instead used for other conditions, such as atrial fibrillation.

 Mechanism of Action